alhashemi-4ps4/960N/README.md

-# PSFree WebKit Exploit & Lapse Kernel Exploit for PS4
+# PSFree WebKit Exploit & Lapse Kernel Exploit v2.04 for PS4

-A PSFree & Lapse exploit for PS4 firmware 9.00
+A PSFree & Lapse exploit for PS4 firmware 7.00 to 9.60
 > ⚠️ This repository is for research and educational purposes only.

 ## Overview